|Province||Hú nán 湖南 'lake south'|

 Liling near the border with Jiangxi has kaolin deposits and with coal nearby was an ideal place to make porcelain.
 It has many kilns and produces pieces of distinctive design.

 Archaeology has given evidence for an advanced culture as far back as the Shang dynasty.
 During the Five Dynasties it became, briefly the kingdom of Ma before being absorbed into the Tang empire.
 It then became a vital source of food (mainly rice) for the cities of the north, Qu Yuan met his death in the Miluo river north of Changsha, and the Dragon Boat Festival (Duanwu) marks this event throughout the world.
 The mountainous fringes of Hunan are home to a number of minority people: Miao; Tujia; Dong and Yao, but most of the rich lowland area has been settled by Han Chinese since the Warring States Period.
+At this time the province was part of the larger 湖广 Hú guǎng province before it was split from Hubei in 1664.
 During the Qing dynasty friction with Han settlers led to a series of Miao Rebellions ➚ which were brutally put down.
 The Hunan people are known for dogged resistance, they held out against the Taiping rebels with the help of Zeng Guofan's ‘Hunan Braves’.
 Liu Shaoqi, one time Chairman of the Communist Party, was also born in the province at Ningxiang.
 Another Hunanese who fell into Mao's disfavor was Peng Dehuai ➚.
 Hu Yaobang was also born in Hunan.
 In 1928 the Communist Pingjiang Uprising ➚ took place in Hunan against the Guomindang.

 It has in the past provided more rice than any other province.
 The rich land is in the east while the mountainous west remains sparsely populated by mainly ethnic peoples (Tujia, Miao and Dong).
 Timber is a major crop of the western part.
 There are large deposits of coal in the south.